Alphabetical order: History

+The order of the letters of the alphabet is attested from the 14th century BC in the town of Ugarit on Syria's northern coast.
+Tablets found there bear over one thousand cuneiform signs, but these signs are not Babylonian and there are only thirty distinct characters.
+About twelve of the tablets have the signs set out in alphabetic order.
+There are two orders found, one of which is nearly identical to the order used for Hebrew, Greek and Latin, and a second order very similar to that used for Geʽez.

+It is not known how many letters the Proto-Sinaitic alphabet had nor what their alphabetic order was.
+Among its descendants, the Ugaritic alphabet had 27 consonants, the South Arabian alphabets had 29, and the Phoenician alphabet 22.
+These scripts were arranged in two orders, an ABGDE order in Phoenician and an HLĦMQ order in the south; Ugaritic preserved both orders.
+Both sequences proved remarkably stable among the descendants of these scripts.

-Alphabetical order was first used in the 1st millennium BCE by Northwest Semitic scribes using the abjad system.
+As applied to words, alphabetical order was first used in the 1st millennium BCE by Northwest Semitic scribes using the abjad system.
 However, a range of other methods of classifying and ordering material, including geographical, chronological, hierarchical and by category, were preferred over alphabetical order for centuries.

-The Bible is dated to the 6th–7th centuries BCE.
+Parts of the Bible are dated to the 7th–6th centuries BCE.
 In the Book of Jeremiah, the prophet utilizes the Atbash substitution cipher, based on alphabetical order.
 Similarly, biblical authors used acrostics based on the (ordered) Hebrew alphabet.

 The first effective use of alphabetical order as a cataloging device among scholars may have been in ancient Alexandria, in the Great Library of Alexandria, which was founded around 300 BCE.
 The poet and scholar Callimachus, who worked there, is thought to have created the world's first library catalog, known as the Pinakes, with scrolls shelved in alphabetical order of the first letter of authors' names.